AdobeDocs/advertising.en/help/dsp/campaign-management/reports/placement-forecast.md

 >[!NOTE]
 >
 >* No forecast is generated for placements with programmatic guaranteed (PG) targeting because availability and spending are deterministic.
 >* Sometimes the forecast may be unavailable due to browser cache.
-I this happens, clear the cache and re-open the forecast tool.
+If this happens, clear the cache and re-open the forecast tool.

 ### Budget Calculation